chevere/parameter/README.md

 $int($var); // exception if $var < 10
 ```

-In function or method parameters you can use attributes to define validation rules for parameters and return value:
+Use attributes to define validation rules for parameters and return value.

 ```php
 use Chevere\Parameter\Attributes\FloatAttr;